Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Rating Protocol

 \subsubsection{Evaluation Procedure}

-For every video, four AD versions were available, one volunteer-authored and three generated by VLMs, displayed on the bottom right of the video player (Fig.~\ref{view-2}).
+For every video, three AD versions were available, one volunteer-authored and two generated by VLMs, displayed on the bottom right of the video player (Fig.~\ref{view-2}).
 To establish a \textit{ground truth baseline}, accessibility experts independently evaluated these descriptions following a tightly controlled procedure.
 Anonymization and randomization were applied at multiple levels to minimize bias.
-First, all descriptions were relabeled with neutral identifiers (A–D), with the mapping randomized separately for each video.
+First, all descriptions were relabeled with neutral identifiers (A–C), with the mapping randomized separately for each video.
 For example, in one video the label ``A'' might correspond to the human-authored description, while in another video ``A'' could correspond to a Qwen-generated version.
-Similarly, ``B'' could denote a Gemini-generated description in one case but a GPT-generated description in another.
-Second, the order of videos were also randomized for each expert.
-Third, within each video, the four versions were presented in a randomized order so that no system consistently appeared earlier or later.
-Thus, one might see the sequence A–B–D–C for the first video and D–A–C–B for the second.
+Similarly, ``B'' could denote a GPT-generated description in one case but a human-authored description in another.
+Second, the order of videos was also randomized for each expert.
+Third, within each video, the three versions were presented in a randomized order so that no system consistently appeared earlier or later.
+Thus, one might see the sequence A–B–C for the first video and C–A–B for the second.
 These measures reduced recognition of description provenance and encouraged independent evaluation.

 Each expert was provided with a personalized instruction sheet specifying their randomized sequence of videos and AD versions.
 For each version, participants followed a link that opened the interface with the current AD displayed under \textit{"Selected description"} as seen in Fig~\ref{view-2}.
-Experts then listened to the AD and completed an evaluation form rating it across seven dimensions, with an optional text field for qualitative comments.
+Experts then listened to the AD and completed an evaluation form rating it across six dimensions, with an optional text field for qualitative comments.
 To support progress tracking, the instruction sheet included a checklist of completed tasks.

 To establish the ground truth for analysis, we applied a majority/consensus rule to these expert ratings.
 When two experts independently assigned the same score, that value was taken as the ground truth.
 In the less frequent cases where all three experts diverged, we resolved disagreement by selecting the median rating, ensuring that the reference score reflected central tendency rather than privileging any single rater.
 This process produced the expert reference ratings that serve as the ground truth in our study.